Matthew 5

 Matthew 7

-1 Jesus then said, ‘Do not say to anyone, “You are a bad person.”
-If you do that, God will say to you, “You are a bad person.”
+1 Jesus then said, ‘Do not judge anyone, to say that they are a bad person.
+If you do that, God will judge you in the same way.
 2 God will think about you in the same way that you think about other people.
 He will use the same rules for you as you use for other people.

 3 Perhaps you want to tell your friend about his little mistake.
 If you want to do that, first remember your own bigger mistakes.
 4 You are like a person who has a big piece of wood in his eye.
 But then he says to his friend, “Let me take that little piece of dirt out of your eye for you.”
 5 Do not be like that person.
 You think that you are better than your friend.
 But you are not.
 First, you must take the big piece of wood out of your own eye.
 After that, your eyes will see clearly.
 Then you can take the small piece of dirt out of your friend's eye.

-7:6When Jesus talked about dogs and pigs here he was talking about people who do not want God.
-We do not give valuable things to pigs and dogs.
-They would not take care of them.
+7:6When Jesus talked about dogs and pigs here he was talking about people who do not want to know the truth about God.

 7 Jesus said, ‘Go on asking God for what you need.
 Then God will give it to you.
 Go on looking for what you need.
 Then you will find it.
 Go on knocking at the door, and God will open it for you.
 8 Everyone who asks for something will receive it.
 Everyone who looks for something will find it.
 God will open the door for everyone who knocks on it.